tomx-sh/cronoscript-compiler/README.md

  The language is designed to be as simple as possible, while still being powerful enough to generate complex and dynamic plannings.

  ### Main concepts
-The main concepts of CronoScript are:
+CronoScript is based on 3 simple concepts:
-- **Milestone**: A milestone is a date with a label.
-It can be used to represent an event, a deadline, or any other important date.
+- **Event**: An event is a point in time.
+It can be used to represent a milestone, a deadline, or anything that happens at a specific time.
-- **Task**: A task is a period of time with a label.
-It can be used to represent a project, a task, or any other period of time.
+- **Task**: A task is a period of time.
+It can be used to represent a project, a meeting, or any activity that takes place over a period of time.
-- **Timeline**: A timeline is a horizontal line on which you can put milestones and tasks.
-You can have as many timelines as you want.
+- **Timeline**: A timeline is a group of milestones and tasks.